David-dmh/blog/content/post/project-6.md

 - **Leads**:
-Based on user-defined master data, e.g. downpayment percent, loan interest rate, desired ROI, current fact data is displayed with a calculated column of whether the property would make sense as deal based on your numbers ('Buy' or 'Pass').
+Based on user-defined master data, e.g. downpayment percent, loan interest rate, and desired ROI, current fact data is displayed with a calculated column of whether the property would make sense as deal based on your numbers ('Buy' or 'Pass').
 {{< figure src="/images/project-6-3.png" title="" >}}

 - **Calculator**: